sclavijosuero/wick-a11y/README.md

 # wick-a11y

-wick-a11y is a Cypress plugin designed for performing configurable accessibility tests using AXE.
-Leveraging both cypress-axe and axe-core®, this plugin ensures your web applications meet accessibility standards by detecting violations and providing detailed reports.
+# wick-a11y

-With wick-a11y, you can easily incorporate accessibility checks into your End-to-End tests, logging detailed information in the Cypress log and generating HTML documents with screenshots of each violation for easier identification and resolution of accessibility issues.
+**wick-a11y** is a Cypress plugin designed for performing configurable accessibility tests.
+It allows you to easily incorporate accessibility checks into your End-to-End tests, log detailed information in the Cypress log, and generate HTML documents with screenshots of each violation for easier identification and resolution of accessibility issues, all out-of-the-box

 ![wick-a11y Overview](/images/overview.png)

 ## Main Features

-- **Comprehensive Accessibility Analysis**: Leverages axe-core® for thorough accessibility checks.
-Axe-core® <https://github.com/dequelabs/axe-core> is a trademark of Deque
-Systems, Inc <https://www.deque.com/>. in the US and other countries.
+- **Comprehensive Accessibility Analysis**: Leverages cypress-axe plugin and axe-core®  for thorough accessibility checks.
+Axe-core® <https://github.com/dequelabs/axe-core> is a trademark of Deque Systems, Inc <https://www.deque.com/>. in the US and other countries.

 - **Cypress Command**: Use the custom command `cy.checkAccessibility()` to run checks smoothly.

 - **Configurable**: Customize to include specific impact levels, rules, and guidelines.

+- **Summary of Violations**:  Provides a summary for each test in the Cypress Log, detailing accessibility violations categorized by their severity **(NEW in v1.2.0)**.

 - **Detailed Violation Information**:
-  - Displays violations in the Cypress log and browser console.
+  - Displays violations details in the Cypress log and browser console.
   - Graphically shows affected DOM elements on the page, enclosing them in a colored box based on severity.

 - **Custom Styling**: Supports custom styling for accessibility issues based on severity level at the test level.

 - **Interactive Console**:
-  - Hovering over a specific violation in the Cypress log highlights the affected DOM element on the tested page, and clicking it displays detailed information about the issue in the browser console.
+  - Hovering over a violation in the Cypress Log highlights the affected DOM element on the page, and clicking it shows detailed issue information in the browser console.
-  - Hovering over a specific DOM element with a violation on the page in the Cypress runner highlights the element graphically and shows a tooltip with the violation information.
+  - Hovering over a DOM element with a violation on the web page in the Cypress runner highlights it graphically and shows a tooltip with the violation information.

-- **HTML Reports**: Generates HTML reports with the violations, including screenshots for visual reference.
+- **HTML Reports**: Generates HTML reports with details of the violations and how to fix them, including screenshots for visual reference, all out-of-the-box.

+- **Voice Support**: Provides audible information for accessibility issues at the suite level, test level, violation type level, and DOM element level, helping users identify issues through voice feedback **(NEW in v1.2.0)**.

-> **Before launching the accessibility analysis, ensure what you want to analyze is fully rendered on the page.**
+> ✔️ **Before launching the accessibility analysis, ensure what you want to analyze is fully rendered on the page.**
 >
-> **The plugin analyzes DOM elements that are visible in the browser viewport as per the axe-core® plugin (it will not include hidden elements).**
+> ✔️ **The plugin analyzes DOM elements that are visible in the browser viewport as per the axe-core® plugin (it will not include hidden elements).**

 ## Installation